Technically-Teta/Week14_Quiz1/README.md

 1. `git clone https://github.com/daaimah123/Week14_Quiz1.git`

-2. `rm -rf .git` -- `create new repo - Week14_Quiz - git init`
+2. `rm -rf .git` --
+3. `create new repo - Week14_Quiz - git init` on command line

-3. in client gitignore  - `**\node_modules`   --node_modules are committed, remove them from repo on GitHub
+4. in client gitignore  - `**\node_modules`   --node_modules are committed, remove them from repo on GitHub
-4. in server gitignore  - `**\node_modules`   --node_modules are committed, remove them from repo on GitHub
+5. in server gitignore  - `**\node_modules`   --node_modules are committed, remove them from repo on GitHub
-5. `git mv client/server/ ./server`          --Correct the file architecture using command line/ Correct the server file’s directory by moving it to the appropriate directory
+6. `git mv client/server/ ./server`          --Correct the file architecture using command line/ Correct the server file’s directory by moving it to the appropriate directory
-6.  - document errors you encountered and how you fixed them, ---  - server 8080 was already running so I did to this kill the server  -- sudo lsof -iTCP:8080 -sTCP:LISTEN
+7.  - document errors you encountered and how you fixed them, ---  - server 8080 was already running so I did to this kill the server  -- sudo lsof -iTCP:8080 -sTCP:LISTEN
-7.  - screenshot of the app's webpage:
+8.  - screenshot of the app's webpage:

     -